MTD starts 6 April 2026: Get ready in 10 minutesSee how Provestor works →

 We do not carry out automated decision-making that produces legal or similarly significant effects without human involvement.

-We do use automated processes and tools to assist with data categorisation, validation, calculations, and reporting as part of our digital services, including MTD, with appropriate oversight.
+We do use automated tools to assist with categorisation, validation, calculation, and reporting as part of our digital services, including MTD, with appropriate oversight.

 Complaints